Baclofen Solution for injection

 feeling faint or lightheaded, falls

-ringing or buzzing in the ears
+ringing of the ears

 trouble passing urine or change in the amount of urine